How to Use Shiny Rubber Stamps and Maintain Them

 Most people, when they’re buying stamps, they rarely bother to find out how to use them.
-By estimate, about 2% of our stamp customers ask us how to use the stamps.
-The majority don’t find it important.
-They think it’s such a simple thing to use a stamp.
+By estimate, about 2% of our stamp customers ask us how to use rubber stamps.
+The majority don’t find it necessary because they think it’s such a simple thing to use a rubber stamp.
 But our findings are that most people don’t know how to use these Shiny rubber stamps.
-This is why they spoil them within a very short time.
+And as a result, they spoil them within a short time.

 Most People Don’t Know How to Use Shiny Rubber Stamps

-When I looked at the stamp he brought, what came to my mind was that he didn’t know how to use the stamp.
+When I looked at the rubber stamp, he brought, what came to my mind was that he didn’t know how to use it.
 Why?
 It’s because he had never bothered to replace the used up inkpad with a new one.
 And when I asked him, he also revealed that he had never replaced it because he didn’t know that pads were replaceable.
-Secondly, he didn’t know even where to buy the pad.
+Secondly, he didn’t know even where to buy the ink pad.

-By looking at the faulty mechanism, I realized that the head teacher again didn’t know how to handle the stamp to make impressions on documents.
-This sounds ridiculous but it’s common to most people in offices, who use stamps.
+By looking at the faulty mechanism, I realised that the head teacher again didn’t know how to handle the stamp to make impressions on documents.
+It’s familiar to most people in offices who use rubber stamps.
 I have seen it in banks and elsewhere.
-This is why I have come up with this post to address the problem.
+It’s why I have come up with this post to address the problem.
 And if you have Shiny rubber stamps or you intend to buy them, this post is for you.

 How Should You Use Shiny Rubber Stamps?

-To prolong the lifespan of your Shiny rubber stamps, it’s important that you learn how to use them and maintain them.
-To use your stamp, there are two things you need to know.
+To prolong the lifespan of your Shiny rubber stamps, you should learn how to use them and maintain them.
+As you use your rubber stamp, there are two things you need to know.
 You need to know how to handle it when making impressions on documents.
-You also need to know how to regularly maintain it.
-Let us now dive into each of these two aspects.
+You also need to understand how to maintain it regularly.
+Let us dive into each of these two aspects.

 How to Handle Shiny Rubber Stamps

 Shiny rubber stamps are self-inking stamps.
-By self-inking we mean the stamp has a mechanism in which it flips up to pick ink from the inkpad and down to create an impression on the document.
-When that mechanism stops working, you cannot make an impression on any document.
-It simply means that you have to buy another one.
+By self-inking, we mean the rubber stamp has a mechanism in which it flips up to pick ink from the ink pad and down to create an impression on the document.
+When that mechanism stops working, you cannot make an impression on any paper.
+It merely means that you have to buy another one.